lssimoes/SocialSystems.jl/README.md

 ## A simple example

-We define a BasicAgentSociety and perform MCMC until equilibration around an issue.
+We define a BasicSociety and perform MCMC until equilibration around an issue.
 After that, we can verify the magnetization of the society is stabilized.

 ```julia
 julia> using SocialSystems, Plots